MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-sql.md

 * New table: CREATE, UPDATE, and INSERT

 > [!NOTE]
-> To ensure secrets don't appear in traces, use [obfuscated string literals](../../query/scalar-data-types/string.md#obfuscated-string-literals).
+> To prevent secrets from showing up in traces, use [obfuscated string literals](../../query/scalar-data-types/string.md#obfuscated-string-literals).

 ## Limitations and restrictions